jogardi/Draw4/README.md

 and draw a triangle when you try to draw a traingle.

 To undo mistakes drag the slider at the top.
 Then click revert when you are back at the version you want.

+The presentation with video demo included is in the root directory.